Kitware/CMake/Help/guide/tutorial/index.rst

 .. literalinclude:: Step11/CMakeLists.txt
   :language: cmake
   :start-after: # the BUILD_INTERFACE genex
-  :end-before: # set the version number
+  :end-before: # control where the static and shared libraries are built so that on windows

 Looking at this we see that the warning flags are encapsulated inside a ``BUILD_INTERFACE`` condition.
 This is done so that consumers of our installed